Agave shawii: By indigenous peoples

 The coastal agave (Tiipai: me'ellh, ma'alh, ma'alh jas'ilh, Paipai: me'elh jas'ilh ruii kiyak) was widely utilized by indigenous peoples until the European colonization of the Americas forced natives away from the coastal region where Agave shawii occurs.
 Subsequently, the lack of interaction between native peoples and their agaves led to the decay of knowledge regarding the usage of the local agaves, with the cultivation of agaves in the entire Kumeyaay-Paipai cultural region now only occurring in the village of Santa Catarina.

 The Spanish explorers and missionaries from Sebastián Vizcaíno and Junipero Serra's expeditions noticed the usage of the agave for fiber and food.
 Serra said on his arrival to the coast near El Descanso, "We saw the land was covered with very good mescal but I think the Indians pay little attention to it due to the abundance of fish and other foods."
 Serra's observations fail to take into account the seasonal changes in the food supply, as the agave was heavily utilized in other months.
 Juan Crespí stated that the related Agave deserti was "...a delicious, sweet preserve.
-This is the wretched heathens’ daily bread."
+This is the wretched heathens' daily bread."

 Agaves had high importance for indigenous food networks, but today the laborious effort of preparing the agaves is rarely undertaken.
 Preparation of the agave for consumption included locating suitable heads, using a digging stick to extract the heads, constructing an earth oven, where the agave head would be cooked for two days before it was ready to eat.
 Importance of the agave as a food is supported by archaeological records showing high dental attrition in the remains of indigenous peoples, likely due to the frequent consumption of tough plant fibers from the agave.

 The fiber of the agave would have been put to a great variety of uses, for making belts, bowstrings, carrying nets, cordage, sandals, and other indispensable items.
 Vizcaíno noted that the cordage was used by fishermen to create lines of much higher quality than his own.
-Some Paipai women still produce agave fiber products today, which are sold as handicrafts, but also offer to teach both natives and non-natives throughout the region.
+Some Paipai women still produce agave fiber products today, from A. deserti, which are sold as handicrafts, but also offer to teach both natives and non-natives throughout the region.